Pharmacoepi-Data-Collaborative/home/events&training/workshops/confounding_by_indication.md

   - All of the above, plus contribution of code / code lists that have been used to address the issue

 Details of how to contribute can be found [here](https://github.com/Pharmacoepi-Data-Collaborative/home/blob/Main/HOW_TO_CONTRIBUTE.md).
 Or if you are not comfortable using Github, you can email contributions directly to [annie.jeffery.09@ucl.ac.uk](mailto:annie.jeffery.09@ucl.ac.uk)

+## Notes from the workshop discussion
+- Question 1: What are some examples you have come across of confounding by indication in pharmacoepi research:
+  - Some medications used in diabetes may cause skin conditions as an adverse effect, but how skin conditions may also be a result of diabetes itself
+  - Increasing the dose of a medication or switching treatment may lead to adverse effects, however, these effects may also be a symptom of an uncontrolled condition, which prompted the dose change/medication switch
+  - Some medications may have side effects that result in suicide, however, suicide may also be the result of the psychological condition for which the medication is prescribed
+- Question 2: What are some methods that we can use to address confounding by indication in pharmacoepi research:
+  - In clinical practice, we can see if symptoms resolve when a medication is discontinued, which may mean the symptoms are caused by the condition rather than the medication - this could be an option to explore confounding by indication in pharmacoepi research
+  - Active comparators may be a solution to address confounding by indication, where drugs are compared to other drugs, rather than to taking no drug
+  - Self-controlled case series may be an option to compare medication effects according to the timing of when they occur within an individual
+  - Target trials that compare treatment strategies in individuals who meet the threashold for treatment